10 Hilariously Useful Holiday Hosting Tips from Ellen

 7. Swap out pillows

 You know that old expression: A pillow a day keeps the doctor away?
 Well, I’ve got you covered.
 Swap out decorative pillows for a new look and a new message every day.
 One day, you’re showing how much you love love.
-The next day, you’re showing that you love cute penguins, too!
+The next day, you’re showing that you love cute dogs, too!
 Your guests will be like, “Did you redecorate your whole house since the last time I was here?!”
 And you’ll be like, “Yes.
 Yes, I did.
 So, please take off your shoes.”
 (See tip 6!)

 8. Throw something